pilight/pilight/docs/source/installation.rst

 Manually compiling pilight is also possible.
 Use this method is you are not using a Debian-based or a \*BSD based operating system.

 #.
 Login to your computer.
 #.
-Make sure you've configured the pilight stable repository, because some required dependencies are not available elsewhere.
+Make sure you've configured the pilight stable apt repository, because some required dependencies are not available elsewhere.
 #.
 Make sure you are running as root.
 Run the following command and use your own password.

    .. code-block:: console